Monitoring IBM MQ

 See the following support matrix for IBM MQ connection mode:

-Support matrix Queue Manager in a virtual machine Queue Manager in a Kubernetes cluster Queue Manager in a Docker container
+Support matrix Queue Manager in a virtual or physical machine Queue Manager in a Kubernetes cluster Queue Manager in a Docker container

-Instana agent in a virtual machine Local monitoring and remote monitoring Remote monitoring Remote monitoring
+Instana agent in a virtual or physical machine Local monitoring and remote monitoring Remote monitoring Remote monitoring

 Instana agent in a Kubernetes cluster Not supported Local monitoring Not supported